 Past Due Accounts

 Students become past due on their account after their first missed payment period.
-The Student Resource Center or Campus Business Office communicates with students that have past due accounts on a weekly basis.
+The Campus Business Office communicates with students that have past due accounts on a weekly basis.
 Communication may include, but is not limited to: phone calls, emails, text messages, paper notifications delivered by their instructor, or notification via regular mail.
 Communication regarding past due accounts may be initiated by Tuition Options.

 Students who have been notified that they will be suspended from attending classes, or will be dismissed from college for failing to make prompt payments, may elect to appeal this decision.
 Students wishing to appeal suspension or dismissal due to financial responsibility will need to complete a Financial Responsibility Disciplinary Action Appeal form and provide supporting documentation to support their appeal.
 Examples of adequate documentation include, but are not limited to, letter from former employer regarding layoff or termination, letter from physician or medical facility documenting illness or injury, letter from a counseling professional, and/or unemployment benefits statement.
 A Financial Responsibility Committee consisting of the campus Executive Director, Vice President of Financial Aid, and Director of Education or Program Director, will review the appeal and supporting documentation and inform the student of their decision within 72 hours of receipt of the Financial Responsibility Disciplinary Action Appeal Form.
 The decision of the committee will be final.

 Ontario Campus: Voted Best Trade School in the 2022 Inland Valley Daily Bulletin Readers Choice Awards.

 LA Campus: Voted Best Career College in the 2022 LA Daily News Readers Choice Awards.

 OC Campus: Voted Favorite Career College in the 2022 San Gabriel Valley Tribune Readers Choice Awards.